lucidm/lcdi2c/README.md

   should be set to 0, while RaspberryPI 2, has bus enumarated starting from 1, hence device file is /dev/i2c-1 on RPI 2.
-      You should also set proper device address, it depends on type of the chip used in expander, mostly you can expect two kind of them: PCF8574 which has defalt address range 0x20 - 0x27 and PCF8574A with address range set to one of 0x38 - 0x4E, check your case, i2cdetect tool will be very helpful in case you don't really know what address your expander has.
+      You should also set proper device address, it depends on type of the chip used in expander, mostly you can expect two kinds: PCF8574 which has defalt address range 0x20 - 0x27 and PCF8574A with address range set to one of 0x38 - 0x4E, check your case, i2cdetect tool will be very helpful in case you don't really know what address your expander has.
   Last parameter describes actual LCD configuration, how many lines of text it has and how internal